-This report summarizes the findings from the 2018 Nebraska Risk and Protective Factor Student Survey (NRPFSS).
-The 2018 survey represents the eighth implementation of the NRPFSS and the fifth implementation of the survey under the Nebraska Student Health and Risk Prevention (SHARP) Surveillance System.
+This report summarizes the findings from the 2021 Nebraska Risk and Protective Factor Student Survey (NRPFSS).
+The 2021 survey represents the ninth implementation of the NRPFSS and the sixth implementation of the survey under the Nebraska Student Health and Risk Prevention (SHARP) Surveillance System.
 SHARP consists of the coordinated administration of three school-based student health surveys in Nebraska, including the NRPFSS, the Youth Risk Behavior Survey (YRBS), and the Youth Tobacco Survey (YTS).
 The Nebraska SHARP Surveillance System is administered by the Nebraska Department of Health and Human Services and the Nebraska Department of Education through a contract with the Bureau of Sociological Research at the University of Nebraska-Lincoln.
 For more information on the Nebraska SHARP Surveillance System please visit http://bosr.unl.edu/sharp.

 As a result of the creation of SHARP and its inclusion of the NRPFSS, the administration schedule shifted from the fall of odd calendar years to the fall of even calendar years.
 The first three administrations of the NRPFSS occurred during the fall of 2003, 2005, and 2007, while the fourth administration occurred during the fall of 2010, leaving a three-year gap (rather than the usual two-year gap) between the most recent administrations.
-The 2012, 2014, 2016, and 2018 administrations also occurred during the fall, as will future administrations, taking place during even calendar years (i.e., every two years).
+The 2012, 2014, 2016, and 2018 administrations also occurred during the fall.
+Due to the COVID-19 pandemic, the 2020 administration was postponed to 2021, again leaving a three-year gap.
+All future administrations take place during the fall of odd calendar years (i.e., every two years).